Basic Measuring Tips

-Draperies bring classic elegance to your home with their long, flowing style and eye-popping colors and patterns.
-Here are instructions on measuring windows for draperies, which are usually mounted outside the window frame.
+Curtains and draperies bring classic elegance to your home with their long, flowing style and eye-popping colors and patterns.
+Here are instructions on measuring windows for curtains, which are usually mounted outside the window frame.

 Please note that these are just guidelines.
-You can add size to your draperies as desired.
+You can add size to your curtains as desired.

 What You Will Need